 Hub Hardware

-• An Ethernet cable.
-Although Raspberry Pi boards usually have an HDMI port, you will find it is easier to setup your hub through the network (headless).
-To do this, we need to connect the hub to your router using a network cable at first—even if later on you decide to enable WiFi and run your hub without network wires.
+- An Ethernet cable (optional).
+It is a good idea to have a network cable handy in case you need to connect the Raspberry Pi to your home network via Ethernet for troubleshooting.
 A short, 0.5FT Cat6 Ethernet Cable will be more than enough to get the job done but, you may want to get a longer cable if you plan to keep your Raspberry Pi module connected to your router all the time.

-• A USB-C adapter (optional).
+- A USB-A to USB-C adapter (optional).
 Most MicroSD card readers connect to your computer using a USB-A port.
 If your computer only has USB-C (i.e. most recent Macs and laptops) you will need a USB-C to USB-A Female Adapter.

 HomeSeer Software